Sphenopsalis

 The one known species, Sphenopsalis nobilis, was also named by Matthew, Granger and Simpson in 1928.
-It was found in the Late Paleocene Nomogen and Khashat Formations of Mongolia and China.
-The American Museum of Natural History in New York City has a specimen in its collection.
+It has been found in the Late Paleocene Nomogen and Khashat Formation of Mongolia and China.
+For many years, this species was only known from a handful of fragmentary teeth and bones, but Mao et al discovered additional specimens in 2016 that allowed for more detailed analysis.
+The American Museum of Natural History in New York City has several fragmentary specimens in its collection.